 How much noise is too much noise?

 Jesse Jones/Sandoval Signpost How much noise is too much noise?
 That’s what the City of Rio Rancho wants to know.
-During the Thursday, March 14 Rio Rancho City Council meeting, the governing body postponed any action on the current noise ordinance until the April 11 meeting, allowing citizens to propose suggested language into the ordinance. […]
+During the Thursday, March 14 Rio Rancho City Council meeting, […]

 APS wants your input on how your kid’s school is doing